runZeroInc/divining-risk/README.md

-# diving-risk
+# Divining Risk

-Materials created and used in support of "Divining Risk: Deciphering Signals From Vulnerability Scores," a research paper by runZero first published in May, 2025.
-The paper is available at hxxp://runzero.com/link-to-paper.
+Materials created and used in support of [Divining Risk: Deciphering Signals From Vulnerability Scores](https://www.runzero.com/resources/deciphering-signals-from-vulnerability-scores/) a research paper by runZero first published in May, 2025.

 ## Scripts provided